greencarlos/Quotes/markDown/JS4LessonDoc.md

 __HTML__

-a.
-Create a `div` container.
+1. Create a `div` container.
 Select it by giving it a class.

 __JavaScript__

-b.
-Add a click event listener to the document that passes in an event.
+2. Add a click event listener to the document that passes in an event.

-- When click is hit it adds to the container’s innerHTML a string containing the event’s clientX and clientY.
+- When the page is clicked add to the container’s innerHTML a string containing the event’s clientX and clientY.

 ### 2. [Display mouse position only on hover](https://songz.c0d3.com/js4/examples/mouse.html)